 Remember really gluggy rice?
 Yes, those were the days.
-Good rice does not exactly make a meal, but poorly cooked rice sure does spoil it.
-I took me a long time to be able to cook rice consistently well.
-I used to put it into buckets of boiling water, cook it rapidly, strain it when done and then hope for the best.
+Certainly in Australia, our parents and grandparents mostly did not know how to cook rice.
+Well-cooked rice makes a meal, and poorly cooked rice spoils it.
+It took me a long time to be able to cook rice consistently well.
+Like my mother, I would put rice into buckets of boiling water, cook it rapidly, strain it when done and then hope for the best.
 Sound familiar?

-These days, rice cookers can take any guess work out of the process, and they are great.
-BUT I still like the art of the stovetop method.
+These days, rice cookers take any guess work out of the process, and they are great.
+But I still like the meditative art of the stovetop method when I have the time.
 It is not hard at all.
-Someone taught the most amazing method to me – once you have mastered it you will never have gluggy rice again.
-I have forgotten the name of the person but not the method for cooking rice.
-Hmmm.
-I wonder where my priorities lie?
+At one time someone I worked with taught me this foolproof method – once you have mastered it you will never have gluggy rice again.

 The method is most commonly called the absorption method.
-Strangely named as all methods involve absorption of water.
-However, in this method, the precise amount of liquid is added to the rice – so no straining or having to add more water as the rice boils dry.
+In this method, the precise amount of liquid is added to the rice – as a result there is no straining or having to add more water as the rice absorbs all of the water.

-However, it is still a good idea to wash your rice before you cook it.
-Rinsing washes off loose starch, making the rice less sticky.
-I don’t always do it, but it is a good idea to lose some of that starch and any dust still resident on the grains.
+It is still a good idea to wash your rice before you cook it.
+Rinsing washes off loose starch, making the rice less sticky and removing any dust still resident on the grains.

-Whether you soak rice depends on time and tradition.
-I don’t.
-The reasons for soaking rice are to shorten the cooking time (although the soaking takes longer than the cooking) and to allow for maximum expansion of long-grain rice, particularly Basmati.
-If you want to soak, then 30 minutes is normal.
+Soaking your rice before cooking does give a better result.
+The reasons for soaking rice are to shorten the cooking time and to allow for maximum expansion of long-grain rice, particularly Basmati.
+If you want to soak, then 20 – 30 minutes is standard.

 You do need a good sized sturdy pot with a tight fitting lid for this method.
 The method traps the steam inside the pot, and this completes the cooking of the rice.
 The size of the pot allows the steam to accumulate above the rice, so don’t use one that will cramp the rice.
 Give it plenty of space.
 If your lid fits loosely, put a clean kitchen cloth between the lid and the pot.
 (Be sure to fold it over onto the pot so it doesn’t burn.)
 The cloth also absorbs the water that would normally condense on the inside of the lid and fall back down into the rice – you get a drier, fluffier rice.

 Different rices absorb different amounts of water.
 You will have to experiment a bit to find the right ratio of rice and water for the particular rice that you use.
-My basmati rice takes 1.5 times the amount of rice in water.
+My basmati rice takes 1.75-2 times the amount of rice in water.
+You may find that your rice takes a little more or a little less.

 These images show you the difference between short, medium and long grain rice.